blackfrog-co/laravel-event-sourcing-dynamodb/README.md

 # An AWS DynamoDB driver for spatie/laravel-event-sourcing

+A DynamoDB driver for `spatie/laravel-event-sourcing` allowing for a serverless approach to data storage.

 !
 Work In Progress !
 Not yet suitable for use.

-A DynamoDB driver for `spatie/laravel-event-sourcing` allowing for a serverless approach to data storage.
+The package is functionally complete but has only had light real world testing on the example Larabank project.

 This package provides a DynamoDB implementation for `StoredEventRepository` and `SnapshotRepository`.